When planning what to bring with you remember that mountain towns are generally very casual and the most imporant thing is that you stay warm!

 The best way to have a comfortable and enjoyable day on the slopes is to dress properly.
 Make sure you dress in layers as the temperature can change throughout the day.
 We suggest:

-All our accommodation options in Canada have laundry facilities.
+All our accommodation options in Canada have laundry facilities and there are several local laundrettes in our European resorts.

 BEDDING AND TOWELS